Alf Hagon: Business developments

 Hagon's base from 1960 was a former stable block in Leyton, London.
 Specialising in wheel-building and accident damage repairs, he purchased the former Girling suspension operation in 1985, including the stock, manufacturing tools and drawings.
 He did not purchase the rights to the Girling name, instead naming his products as simply Hagon.

 Personal life

-Hagon, married with two children and five grandchildren, lives near Waltham Abbey in Hertfordshire.
+Hagon is married with two children and five grandchildren, and lives near Waltham Abbey in Hertfordshire.

-His son is Martin Hagon and grandson is Sam Hagon (both speedway riders).
+Hagon's son is Martin and grandson is Sam, both speedway riders.